Spotting signs of digestive problems in your dog

 Some digestive problems can result in your dog regurgitating or vomiting, which are two different bodily functions with different causes.

-Regurgitation is a passive activity which happens immediately after swallowing, and results in your dog bringing up undigested, solid food.
+Regurgitation is a passive activity that can happen soon after swallowing, and results in your dog bringing up undigested, solid food.
 They may also show pain when swallowing.
-Vomiting is a reflex action which is accompanied by nausea, retching, or hypersalivation; food and liquids are brought up and may be partially digested in stomach acid.
-These symptoms are most often associated with digestive problems to do with the transport of food to the stomach via the esophagus, and with the stomach or broader gastrointestinal system itself.
+Vomiting is a reflex action that is accompanied by nausea, retching or hypersalivation; food and liquids are brought up and food may be partially digested in stomach acid.
+These signs are most often associated with digestive problems, such as issues with the transport of food to the stomach via the esophagus, and with the stomach or broader gastrointestinal system itself.

 Your dog’s behavior and appearance

-As well as diarrhea, constipation, vomiting, and regurgitation, your dog may exhibit changes in their behavior and appearance, which can signal digestive problems.
-For example, chronic digestive issues result in their body not being able to absorb all the nutrients it needs, leading to significant weight loss and a dry, dull, brittle coat.
+As well as diarrhea, constipation, vomiting and regurgitation, your dog may exhibit changes in their behavior and appearance that can signal digestive problems.
+For example, chronic digestive issues result can cause an inability to absorb all the nutrients the body needs, leading to weight loss and a dry, dull, brittle coat.

-Excessive eating when combined with weight loss can be a sign of malabsorption; the dog is over-eating to try and get the nutrients its body is lacking.
-Appetite changes, along with flatulence and abdominal discomfort, may be a sign of problems in the small intestine, and if your dog exhibits many of these symptoms frequently, increasing month by month, this could indicate they are suffering with inflammatory bowel disease.
+Appetite changes, along with flatulence and abdominal discomfort, may be a sign of problems in the small intestine, and if your dog exhibits many of these signs frequently, this could indicate they are suffering with chronic gastrointestinal problems.

-Getting to know your dog's eating habits and other bodily processes is the first step in recognizing when they may have a digestive issue.
-If their behavior has changed significantly, including showing signs of vomiting, constipation, or diarrhea, it's crucial to visit your local vet so they can advise you on the best course of action.
+Getting to know your dog’s eating habits and other bodily processes is the first step in recognizing when they may have a digestive issue.
+If their behavior has changed significantly, including showing signs of vomiting, constipation or diarrhea, it’s crucial to visit your local veterinarian so they can advise you on the best course of action.